-Stoneham Community Electricity Aggregation (CEA) is an electricity supply program organized by the Town of Stoneham to provide residents and businesses with new, Town-vetted options for electricity supply.
-The delivery of electricity and billing for use is still completed through Eversource, so customers continue to receive one bill from the utility.
+Stoneham Community Electricity Aggregation (CEA) is a program offered by the Town of Stoneham to provide residents and businesses with new electricity supply options and more renewable energy.

-Stoneham CEA has a standard product, Stoneham Local Green, which has five percent (5%) more renewable energy than required by state law.
+Stoneham CEA has a standard product, Stoneham Local Green.
 Participants in the program will automatically receive Stoneham Local Green unless they chose one of the other optional products.

 Goals of Stoneham’s Community Electricity Aggregation program

-Stoneham CEA includes consumer protection-focused terms and conditions such as the ability to leave the program at any time without penalty.
+Participants in Stoneham CEA may leave the program at any time without penalty.

-Participation in the ProgramName program is voluntary: you can leave the program at any time without fee or penalty.
+- Voluntary participation: customers can leave the program at any time without penalty.

 Have questions or need help?
 Please visit the support page, which contains the contact information for the current program supplier and a form for comments.